 Eyejusters Ltd, Oxford UK

 Eyejusters Ltd designs, manufactures and sells the glasses.
-Organizations can purchase distribution kits from Eyejusters Ltd and deploy the glasses in the communities they work in.
-Eyejusters Ltd also sells glasses to distributors in developed countries and a portion of these sales covers donations of glasses that will be sent to distrutors in developing countries.
-Organizations that have done distributions include Peace Corps, Developing World Connections, Vision Action, Eyes for the World, and Mobile Health International.
+Eyejusters Ltd also sells glasses to distributors in developed countries and a portion of these sales covers donations of glasses that will be sent to distributors in developing countries.
+NGOs that have done distributions include Peace Corps, Developing World Connections, Vision Action, Eyes for the World, and Mobile Health International.

 Focusspec (Focus On Vision, The Netherlands), Adlens (Adlens Ltd, United Kingdom), Adspecs ( Center for Vision in the Developing World), ChildViSion glasses (Dow Corp and Center for Vision in the Developing World)